 If you experience difficulty breathing, it is indicative of an anaphylactic reaction and you should seek medical help immediately.

 If you have a history of cold sores, or fever blisters in the treated area, injections may result in break outs.
 In this case, your practitioner may recommend that you take a course of anti-viral medicine before treatment.

 No medical practitioner would carry out a filler dissolve treatment on a pregnant woman.

 It’s recommended to avoid medications that thin the blood for the 3 days before your appointment. (including ibuprofen or aspirin).
 We advise you to avoid drinking alcohol in the 24 hours before your visit our clinic.

-You should wait at least 4 weeks before undergoing any new dermal filler treatments.
+You should wait at least 4 weeks (we would recommend 5-6 weeks wait in some circumstances) before undergoing any new dermal filler treatments.
 This is to ensure that any swelling and bruising has subsided and your lips have had enough time to rebuild collagen.
-If you have treatments too soon, the hyalase may \ dissolve your new filler too which will lead to an dissatisfaction in your results.
+If you have treatments too soon, the hyalase solution may dissolve your new filler to which will lead to dissatisfaction in your results.